json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 1. Continue to submit I-Ds, while using our customized process with no intention of pursing standards track RFC status.
-2. Get JSON Schema to a stable place and pursue a standards track RFC with the IETF.
+2. Go all-in with IETF and pursue a standards track RFC with the IETF.
+3. Join W3C and pursue a standards track with them using their process.
-3. Decouple from IETF completely and come up with our own governance model.
+4. Decouple completely from any standards organization and come up with our own specification development lifecycle (SDLC) model inspired by well established projects with an SDLC that more closely meets or needs.

 ## Decision Outcome

-Our decision is to go with Option 3 and decouple from IETF completely and come up with our own governance model.
-The idea of having to come up with our own governance model is daunting, but when the alternatives are to continue to abuse the I-D process or to conform to the IETF process that doesn't fit our needs, going our own way seems the best option.
+Our decision is to go with Option 4 and decouple from standards organizations that don't fit our needs.
+We don't currently have a plan for what to replace IETF with.
+We are currently investigating how other established projects do their SDLC and will likely choose one to emulate and adapt to our needs.
+Although we don't have a replacement solution in place yet, we are confident that continuing to abuse the IETF I-D process or conforming to a standards organization process that doesn't fit our needs is not the way to go.

 ### Positive Consequences

 * Decoupling from IETF allows us to distance ourselves from the assumptions that people make about JSON Schema because they assume it works like a typical I-D.
-* Decoupling from IETF allows us to customize our governance model to what works best for JSON Schema.
+* Decoupling from IETF allows us to customize our SDLC model to what works best for JSON Schema.

 ### Negative Consequences

-* Choosing our own governance model means we aren't associated with a recognized standard body which could reduce to credibility of JSON Schema in the eyes of some.
+* Not being associated with a recognized standards organization such as IETF, W3C, or IEEE reduces the credibility of JSON Schema in the eyes of some.
-* If we don't go the standardization route with IETF, we lose access to their expert review process.
+* If we don't go the standardization route with IETF or W3C, we lose access to their expert review process.
-* Defining our own process will be a lot of work and none of use have expertise in defining such a process.
+* Defining our own SLDC process will be a lot of work and none of us have expertise in defining such a process.
+However, we can take inspiration from existing well established projects and we would have the freedom to update our process as we learn what works and what doesn't.